-What is Active Transportation?
+What is active transportation?

 Portland Trails works with numerous organizations to ensure safe walking and biking routes in Portland including: the City of Portland, Bicycle Coalition of Maine, Safe Routes to School, and numerous local businesses.
-We are active in helping to implement Portland’s Complete Streets policy, and frequently partner with other local organizations to ensure new developments incorporate resources for commuters who walk, bike, or use public transit.
+We are active in helping to implement Portland’s Complete Streets policy, and we frequently partner with other local organizations to ensure new developments incorporate resources for commuters who walk, bike, or use public transit.